Perspective: non-Hermitian physics in magnetic systems: Hybrid Magnonic Systems

 These are just a few examples of the abundance of non-Hermitian Hamiltonians that can be engineered in cavity magnonics.
 An intriguing next question then is whether these systems can be used for applications, beyond studying the spectral properties of the non-Hermitian Hamiltonians themselves.
 To that end, multiple proposals point toward the intriguing possibility of robust entanglement generation in the presence of dissipation or even because of it~\cite{Yuan2020, Yang2021, Ren2022, Han2022}.
 For example, Ref.~[\onlinecite{Yuan2020}] showed theoretically it is possible to generate a magnon-photon Bell state in a $\PT$-symmetric cavity magnon system.
 Somewhat counter-intuitively, when the system is in the $\PT$-broken phase, one can generate more stable entanglement than in the $\PT$-unbroken phase where the eigenvalues are entirely real.
 Dissipation stabilized tripartite entanglement between two photons and one magnon was theoretically studied in Ref.~[\onlinecite{Han2022}], where they reached a similar conclusion.
 These results can be understood in the context of reservoir engineering~\cite{Poyatos1996}, where a carefully engineered environment can enhance coherence in an open quantum system rather than suppressing it.
 More experimental studies are needed to show if the quantum limit can be reached such that the magnon-photon entanglement is robust and long-lived.

 In addition to entanglement generation, cavity magnonics is also well positioned to study non-reciprocity in non-Hermitian systems.
 Non-reciprocity can occur in multimode systems where magnons couple selectively to some microwave photon modes and not others, depending for example on the photon polarization~\cite{Zhang2020}.
 Another definition of non-reciprocity is where the coupling between modes is assymmetric, for example in Eq.~\eqref{Eqn:HybridHamiltonian} if $|g| \neq |\tilde{g}|$.
 This is another type of non-Hermitian Hamiltonian which could hold important applications for signal generation~\cite{Zhang2020} and sensing~\cite{Lau2018} and merits further study.
 It may be particularly fruitful for applications to consider the effects of non-reciprocity in multimode systems where $M + N >2$.
+Yu \textit{et al.} present an intriguing proposal in this direction which would use an array of YIG spheres coupled to a single microwave waveguide to realize chiral magnon-photon coupling~\cite{Yu2020magnon, Yu2020chiral}.

 Here we briefly remark on the prospects of exploring magnon-phonon coupling in non-Hermitian systems.
 Magnon-phonon coupling can be explored in so-called `magnomechanical' systems, where the magnons couple to mechanical deformations of the medium (i.e. stretching or compression modes of a YIG sphere, for example).
 There are several recent proposals for investigating magnon-phonon entanglement in cavity magnonic systems~\cite{Li2018, Li2019, Li2019b, Wang2020}.
 This provides another intriguing route to realize multimode non-Hermitian Hamiltonians, because the cavity photons, magnons, and phonons can all be accessed in the system.
 Current magnomechanical system investigations primarily use a Hermitian formalism, while a few studies of $\PT$-symmetric magnomechanical systems~\cite{Huai2019, Wang2020} have emerged to date.
 However, non-Hermitian effects such as dissipative phonon-magnon coupling could also be explored, expanding the symmetries of non-Hermitian Hamiltonians that can be studied.